theamanali/library/README.md

 # Library 📚

-A browser-based Library app built with HTML, CSS, and JavaScript as part of a JavaScript course.
+A browser-based Library app built with HTML, CSS, and JavaScript as part of The Odin Project.
 Implements a custom `Book` constructor, object-oriented data handling, dynamic card rendering, and a modal form for input.

 ## 🚀 Try it out